vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ![image](/assets/2025-01-12/040.png)

-The Application ID and CLient ID of the registered app is what we need to put into the data source and then go through the authorisation process.
+We need to put the Application ID and Client ID of the registered app into the data source and then go through the authorization process.

 ![image](/assets/2025-01-12/050.png)

 ![image](/assets/2025-01-12/060.png)

-## result and conclusion
+## Result and conclusion

-After sucssfully going through the process of authenfication we can use the data source right away.
-It is highly reommanded to re-use the connection when using multiple data source based on Office 365 connectivity.
+After successfully going through authentication process we can use the data source immediately.
+It is highly commanded to reuse the connection when creating multiple data source based on Office 365 connectivity.